GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Experiments

-The performance evaluation of the proposed networks on the FLIR-Thermal dataset is shown in Table~\ref{tab:FLIR}.
-We show Average Precision (AP) values at IoU of $0.5$ for each dominant class, while mean Average Precision (mAP) is also estimated with and without lighting perturbations.
+performance evaluation of the proposed networks on the FLIR-Thermal dataset is shown in Table~\ref{tab:FLIR}.
+We show Average Precision (AP) values at Intersection over Union (IoU) of $0.5$ for each dominant class, while the mean Average Precision (mAP) is also estimated with and without lighting perturbations.
 These lighting corruptions are introduced by creating Random Shadows and Highlights (RSH) on the test RGB images.
 The evaluation with lighting perturbation is performed for 10 trials in all experiments, while the average of the obtained mAP is shown in the table.
-The results are compared with the single modality object detector, the multi-modal baseline fusion networks and the existing state-of-the-art methods on this dataset.
-In the baselines, the features from the backbones are fused in two configuration: averaged and concatenated, without any weighing or re-sampling mechanism.
-It is clear from the evaluation results, that our proposed methodologies, i.e., $g_\text{sa}$, $g_\text{sc}$, $g_\text{ma}$, $g_\text{mc}$, and $g_\text{sf}$, out-score the previously reported results on this dataset.
-Our methods also demonstrate robustness against lighting corruption, while a significant performance drop of single modality and baselines methods can be seen when tested with RSH.
-The ``avg-baseline'' obtained comparable results, but as it is only a blind fusion, hence no sensor contribution/reliability measure can be obtained with this methodology.
-Also, its performance can significantly drop in the case of asymmetric sensor failure.
-This can partially be observed in Table~\ref{tab:FLIR} where the baselines are tested with RSH on the RGB modality.
-Among our proposed fusion methods, $g_\text{sa}$ obtained the best overall performance on the FLIR-Thermal dataset, with an overall improvement of 25.2\% compared to the MM-UNIT \cite{Devaguptapu2019a} method.
+The results are compared with the single modality object detector, the multi-modal baseline fusion networks, and the existing state-of-the-art methods on this dataset.
+In the baselines, the features from the backbones are fused in two configurations: averaged and concatenated, without any weighing or re-sampling mechanism.
+Additionally, we compare the performance of SSD-BL and SSD-WA on the FLIR-Thermal dataset.
+It is clear from the evaluation results, that our proposed methodologies, i.e., $g_\text{sa}$, $g_\text{sc}$, $g_\text{ma}$, $g_\text{mc}$, and $g_\text{sf}$, outperform the previously reported results on this dataset.
+Our methods also demonstrate robustness against lighting perturbation, while a significant performance drop of single modality and baseline methods can be seen when tested with RSH.
+The ``avg-baseline'' obtained comparable results, but as it is only a blind fusion, hence no sensor contribution or reliability measure can be obtained with this methodology.
+Additionally, its performance can significantly drop in the case of asymmetric sensor failure.
+This can partially be observed in Table~\ref{tab:FLIR} where the baselines are tested with RSH perturbations.
+Concerning the evaluation of multi-modal SSD on the FLIR-Thermal dataset, SSD-WA certainly improves the results compared to SSD-BL, specifically in terms of robustness against lighting perturbations introduced by RSH.
+The overall performance of SSD-based detectors turned out to be inferior to that of our transformer-based multi-modal object detection methods.